Program „Changing Earth – Sustaining our Future”

-Innopool projects serves to strengthen the cooperation between the centers by funding of new innovative ideas in 3-year projects
+Innopool projects serve to strengthen the cooperation between the centers by funding of new innovative ideas in 3-year projects .

-AWI, GEOMAR and GFZ are responsible for the operation of seven large user facilities infrastructures: research stations, aircraft, research vessels, and a Modular Earth Science Infrastructure (MESI).
+Seven large User FacilitiesInfrastructures are operated under the responsibility of AWI, GEOMAR and GFZ of: research stations, aircraft, research vessels, and a Modular Earth Science Infrastructure (MESI).

 General Assembly 2023 - in Karlsruhe (15.-16.
 May)